- Spinal Anatomy

 - Holding in cerebrospinal fluid and blood

-The spinal dura mater also forms tubes, or sleeves, that envelop the nerve roots as they exit the spinal column.
-Any pressure or damage to the spinal dura can, in turn, affect the spinal nerve roots.
+The spinal dura mater also forms tubes, or sleeves, that surround the nerve roots as they exit the spinal column.
+In turn, any pressure or damage to the spinal dura mater can affect the spinal nerve roots.

-To exit the spinal column, nerve roots go through the foramina — or the open spaces between the vertebrae — and then the nerves travel to various areas in the body.
+To exit the spinal column, nerve roots go through the foramina, which are the open spaces between the vertebrae, and then the nerves travel to various areas in the body.
 As it passes through this opening, a spinal nerve root becomes particularly vulnerable to pressure if there is narrowing by a spinal condition such as a herniated disc or bone spur.

-Once a physician has diagnosed you with an issue that’s causing pressure on your spinal nerve roots, an initial course of conservative treatment such as physical therapy, steroidal injections or pain medication is usually recommended.
-If these traditional treatments prove ineffective, surgery can become an option.
-Laser Spine Institute performs minimally invasive spine surgery that is an alternative to traditional open spine procedures along with the large incision and extended hospitalization they require.
+Once a doctor has diagnosed you with an issue that’s causing pressure on the dura mater, an initial course of conservative treatment such as physical therapy, steroidal injections or pain medication is usually recommended.
+If these traditional treatments prove ineffective, contact Laser Spine Institute to learn about our outpatient procedures.
+Laser Spine Institute performs minimally invasive spine surgery that is a safer and effective alternative to traditional open spine procedures.^ Traditional spine surgery requires a large incision and extended hospitalization.